tomo082/ResAD_SSL/README.md

 ---

 **Update: The code in this repository is not exactly the same with the method in the NeurIPS conference paper.
 We further improved the method and open-source the improved code, which can achieve better performance and is also more robust.
-For more details, please see our journal version paper (due to some review reasons, the journal version paper is not currently open for access).**
+For more details, please see our journal version paper ([https://arxiv.org/abs/2509.23741](https://arxiv.org/abs/2509.23741)).**

 ## Installation
 Install all packages (the same version with ours) by the following command: